NullDev/nulldev.org/blog/posts/devs-and-determinism.md

 # On DEVS and Determinism: Epistemic Laplacian Determinism

 *What if the universe is deterministic, but only from the outside?*
 This question forms the core of a perspective I call **Epistemic Laplacian Determinism**.
 It's a way to reconcile determinism with unpredictability, quantum weirdness, and the apparent presence of free will.
-It also helps explain why the show *Devs* (2020) gets determinism fundamentally wrong.
+It also helps explain why the show *Devs* (2020) - as well as a lot of people - get determinism fundamentally wrong.

 ## The Devs Mistake